CounterpartyXCP/Documentation/docs/advanced/protocol.md

 Non‐Counterparty transactions
 -----------------------------

-counterparty-lib supports the construction of two kinds of transactions that are not themselves considered Counterparty transactions:
+Counterparty Core supports the construction of two kinds of transactions that are not themselves considered Counterparty transactions:

 -  BTC sends